NORi: An ML-Augmented Ocean Boundary Layer Parameterization: NORi solution comparison with CATKE

-As expected, CATKE produces deeper mixed layers in single column training and validation cases driven by strong winds.
-In Figure \ref{figure vs CATKE results}, the first and fourth columns are cases of strong wind, where CATKE produces slightly deeper mixed layers than NORi.
-As noted earlier, the LES solutions shown in Figure \ref{figure vs CATKE results} do not take into account wave effects; therefore, it is not surprising that they are generally shallower than the predictions of CATKE's.
+As expected, CATKE produces deeper mixed layers in single-column training and validation cases driven by strong winds.
+In Figure~\ref{figure vs CATKE results}, the first and fourth columns are cases of strong wind, where CATKE produces slightly deeper mixed layers than NORi.
+As noted earlier, the LES solutions shown in Figure~\ref{figure vs CATKE results} do not take into account wave effects; therefore, it is not surprising that they are generally shallower than CATKE's predictions.
 Discrepancies between CATKE and NORi are expected given the differences in their training data.

+When tested in realistic scenarios based on OWS Papa observations, NORi and CATKE produce very similar results as shown in Figure~\ref{figure ows papa CATKE}.
+CATKE produces slightly weaker mixing, as indicated by its shallower mixed layer depth.
+However, these differences are very small as both CATKE and NORi agree well with the observed profiles.

-In the double-gyre simulation, the differences between CATKE and NORi are similar to those between $k$-$\epsilon$ and NORi (see Figures \ref{figure double gyre yz stratification} and \ref{figure double gyre yz stratification k epsilon 100 years}).
-At $\SI{2.5}{years}$, shown by the zonally-averaged temperature in Figure \ref{figure double gyre yz stratification CATKE 2.5 years}, NORi produces shallower mixed layers than CATKE in the northern regions of the simulation.
-Interestingly, NORi also produces slightly deeper mixed layers in areas near the equator.
-At $t = \SI{100}{years}$, we can see from Figure \ref{figure double gyre yz stratification CATKE 100 years} that NORi generates mixed layers which are much deeper than CATKE in most regions except at the northernmost part of the basin where deep mixed layers reach the bottom, similar to the comparison with $k$-$\epsilon$.
-As we do not have a ground truth solution for this idealized setup, a thorough evaluation of NORi and CATKE would require running realistic regional/global ocean simulations where observational data is available for comparison.
-However, it is not surprising that CATKE and $k$-$\epsilon$ behave similarly, as CATKE is heavily inspired by higher-order closures such as $k$-$\epsilon$.
+In the double-gyre simulation, the differences between CATKE and NORi are similar to those between $k$-$\epsilon$ and NORi (see Figures~\ref{figure double gyre yz stratification} and \ref{figure double gyre yz stratification k epsilon 100 years}).
+At $\SI{2.5}{years}$, as shown by the zonally averaged temperature in Figure~\ref{figure double gyre yz stratification CATKE 2.5 years}, NORi produces shallower mixed layers than CATKE in the northern regions of the simulation.
+Interestingly, NORi also produces slightly deeper mixed layers in the southern part of the domain.
+At $t = \SI{100}{years}$, we can see from Figure~\ref{figure double gyre yz stratification CATKE 100 years} that NORi generates mixed layers that are much deeper than CATKE in most regions, except in the northern part of the basin, where deep mixed layers reach the bottom, similar to the comparison with $k$-$\epsilon$.
+As we do not have a ground truth solution for this idealized setup, a thorough evaluation of NORi and CATKE would require running realistic regional/global ocean simulations where observational data are available for comparison.
+However, it is not surprising that CATKE and $k$-$\epsilon$ behave similarly, as CATKE is heavily inspired by two-equation closures such as $k$-$\epsilon$.